iibrahimsv/polaris/README.md

 # Polaris

-An AI engineering coach an orchestrator plus specialist subagents that watch your repos, debrief you each morning, and keep your long-term direction honest.
+An AI engineering coach an orchestrator plus specialist subagents that watch your repos, debrief you each morning, and keep your direction honest.
 Built on the Anthropic SDK and Composio.

 > Polaris is the star sailors steer by.
 This project is the same idea for an